BSSA LOCAL PLAYING RULES

 A player who has walked once in a game cannot walk again.

 During subsequent at bat(s), that batter will continue to bat until completing the subsequent at bat(s) by putting the ball in play or striking out.
-In the event the pitcher throws four called balls, the batting team advances the team’s player who made the last out in the preceding inning to first base and the batter shall continue to hit but with an entire new count.
+In the event the pitcher throws four called balls, the batter shall continue to hit but with an entirely new count.

 5. TWO WALKS PER INNING MAXIMUM